What is caloric stimulation?

 Caloric stimulation is a procedure used to find damage to nerves in the ear.
 Although people commonly associate the term calorie with food, a calorie is fundamentally a unit of heat.
 During caloric stimulation, cold and warm water are placed into your ear canals and your reaction is monitored.

-Other names for caloric stimulation are caloric test, cold-water calorics, and warm water calorics.
+Other names for caloric stimulation are caloric reflex test, cold water calorics, and warm water calorics.

-This test checks the function of your acoustic nerve.
-This nerve is involved in hearing and balance.
+This test checks the function of your acoustic nerve, which is involved in hearing and balance.
 It also evaluates the function of brain areas involved in balance.

 Caloric stimulation is used to evaluate:

 Caloric stimulation is performed by inserting first cold and then warm water into the ear canals.
 This is done one ear at a time.
 The water stimulates the nerves of the inner ear.

 Before the test the eardrum is checked to make sure it is healthy and not perforated.
 Inserting water into an ear with a compromised eardrum could lead to an ear infection.

 Electrodes are placed around the eyes and connected to a computer.
 The electrodes are used to measure eye movement during the test.